-Her novels pay homage to her favourite Victorian authors: the Brontë sisters, George Eliot, Thomas Hardy, and Frances Hodgson Burnett.
+Her own writing pays homage to her favourite Victorian authors: the Brontë sisters, George Eliot, Thomas Hardy, and Frances Hodgson Burnett.
 Her favourite living authors include Diane Setterfield, Kate Morton, A.S.
 Byatt, and Susanna Kearsley.

-In addition to being a novelist and proud member of the Historical Novel Society, Clarissa is a part-time university instructor and full-time grammar nerd who loves to explain the difference between restrictive and nonrestrictive clauses.
+In addition to being a novelist, university professor, and proud member of the Historical Novel Society, Clarissa is a grammar nerd who loves to explain the difference between restrictive and nonrestrictive clauses.
+Born and raised on the Canadian prairies, she currently lives in Ontario with her husband and three neurotic cats.

 Clarissa is represented by Laura Crockett of TriadaUS Literary Agency.